wp-plugins/goodbye-captcha/readme.txt

 With the click of a button, you can choose which options you want to enable.

 = Features =
-*   Comments form integration
+*   Login form integration
 *   Register form integration
-*   Login form integration
+*   Comments form integration
 *   Forgot password form integration
 *   Disable comments form Website URL field
 *   Disable comments form Allowed Tags field
 *   Disable the "Your email address will not be published" text
-*   Block Ip address feature (IPV4 and IPV6)
+*   Block IP address feature (IPV4 and IPV6)
 *   Reports and statistics with blocked attempts
 *   Total attempts per days and modules charts
 *   Monthly attempts percentage comparison